StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 The match is obtained by using the sticky buffer ``http.host`` to match on the HTTP host sent by the client.
 By using ``dotprefix``, a ``.`` will be prepended to the buffer so it will not match on ``lovelypandabear.gov``.
-Then the signature uses the ``endswith`` keyword to be sure the string ends with the specified content.
+Then the signature uses the ``endswith`` keyword to ensure the string ends with the specified content.
 It will prevent a match on a domain like ``pandabear.governed.org``.